ragavendra/portfolio/index.md

 Tools: QTP, Notepad++<br>
 Platform: PHP, C#, SAP, Linux, Windows<br>
 Description:<br>
-_SAP-ISU test framework and tools development_
- - The SAP tests framework and the tools were developed to help create and provision the smart meters in the system with verification checks across integrated systems.

 _Data Mining tool_
  - Developed to fetch the smart meter data across the three main systems in the smart meter technology.
 The three main systems the SAP-ISU, Meter Data Management system and the Openway Collection Engine system data using the Oracle databases were joined effectively.
 It was used for the test data purposes, data concurrency checks and to identify the meter grouping based on its type.